felix-appsmith/appsmith-quick-datasources/README.md

 ngrok tcp 5432
 ```
 4. Follow our guide to create a [PostgreSQL](https://docs.appsmith.com/reference/datasources/querying-postgres).
-   - Use the URL provided by the Ngrok command as the *host* on your connection settings.
+   - Use the URL provided by the Ngrok command as the *host* in your connection settings.
 5. Host and port are given by ngrok
-6. Data base name
+6. Database name
 `
 postgres
 `